Action items: Definition, how to write, and examples

 What is an action item?

-An action item is a task that is created from a meeting with other stakeholders to move a project towards its goal.
-Think of them as action-oriented to-dos that help you achieve your project’s objectives.
-Action items can be part of a larger action plan or to-do list, and they’re just as crucial to project management as effective meetings are.
+An action item is a specific task that arises from a meeting, assigned to a clear owner with a defined deadline, to move a project toward its goal.
+Think of action items as action-oriented to-dos that help your team achieve its goals.
+They're just as crucial to project management as effective meetings are.

 What are the benefits of using action items?